JeffAlexB/JeffAlexB/README.md

 - 🔭 I’m currently working on - **an app suggestion to replace the current paper format used for pregnant woman in Norwegian healthcare systems**

-- 🌱 I’m currently learning - **OS, computer architecture & how full-stack app development in school!**
+- 🌱 I’m currently learning - **OS, computer architecture & how to develop full-stack apps!**

-- ⚡ Fun fact - **I sometimes get excited and forget which language to use when talking to patients, having to use Google Translate...**
+- ⚡ Fun fact - **I sometimes get excited and forget which language to use when talking to patients**

 ------------